 Dudley, Total SA Chief Executive Officer Christophe de Margerie and executives from other energy companies including E.ON AG and GDF Suez SA had to wait as much as four hours yesterday to start a scheduled meeting with Putin.

 The lack of dissent in St. Petersburg contrasts with the often heated exchanges at Davos.
 In the run-up to the global financial crisis, Nouriel Roubini used Davos as a platform to challenge the mainstream view as risks built up inside the financial system.
 In 2009, Turkish Prime Minister Recep Tayyip Erdogan stormed out of a debate with Israel’s then-President Shimon Peres.
 And last year JPMorgan Chase & Co.
-(JPM) CEO Jamie Dimon and France’s then-President Nicolas Sarkozy clashed over financial regulation.
+(JPM:US) CEO Jamie Dimon and France’s then-President Nicolas Sarkozy clashed over financial regulation.

 Financial markets signal sentiment toward Russia has soured.
 The ruble-denominated Micex index is down 3.9 percent in 2012, the worst performance among the BRICS group of the world’s biggest emerging markets that also includes Brazil, China, India and South Africa.
 The dollar-based RTS has declined 7.1 percent, while the MSCI Emerging Markets Index is little changed for the year.